Why and how are we practicing “justice”?

 2. We spent, and continue to spend, time making sure we deeply understand what our values mean.
 Each of our values are defined so we imagine exactly what the world looks in which our values were the norm.

-1. System studio is our home for the development of structural innovations to line up our systems with our values, including in how we govern, pay, and organize.
+1. System studio: our home for the development and expansion of structural innovations to line up systems with justice, loving care, and solidarity, including in how to govern, pay, and organize.
 System projects include the Power Project and philosophies.
+This is the heart of our mission.

-2. Venture studio is our home for ventures, like Into the Record and the Arisen.
-Ventures are like “programs,” designed to reflect our commitments to circular leadership.
-Programs apply system innovations.
-In a virtuous circle, we learn by doing and make sure to report back into our system studio teams to upgrade our philosophies as we learn.
+2. Venture studio: a home for projects that apply the values through their governance structures, like Into the Record and Street Works.
+These projects may operate entirely independently, be incubated by MJN, or something else.
+In a virtuous circle, ventures learn by doing and make sure to report back into our system studio teams to upgrade system design tools as we all learn.

 Previous